Mohammad Ali Bogra: Prime Minister of Pakistan (1953–1955)

-Talent ministry and foreign policy

-The issue of language movement in East in 1952, the rise of the Socialist Party in Pakistan as well as the violent riots in Lahore against the minority Ahmadiyya in 1953 were the defining factors that led to the dismissal of Prime Minister Khawaja Nazimuddin by then-Governor-General Ghulam Muhammad on 17 April 1953.
+The issue of the Bengali language movement in East in 1952, the rise of the Pakistan Socialist Party, and the riots in Lahore against the Ahmadiyya in 1953 were the defining factors that led to the dismissal of Prime Minister Khawaja Nazimuddin by Governor-General Ghulam Muhammad on 17 April 1953.

-Bogra was recalled to Karachi (then-Federal capital) from Washington DC for further consultation but Governor-General Ghulam Muhammad moved to appointed him as a new Prime Minister and the President of the Pakistan Muslim League (PML), which the party had accepted.
-Under pressure and reluctant, he accepted the new appointment from the Governor-General Ghulam Muhammad but he was more of a diplomat than politician who was unknown to the general public.
+Bogra was recalled to Karachi from Washington, D.C. for further consultation, but Governor-General Ghulam Muhammad moved to appoint him as the new prime minister and the President of the Muslim League, which the party had accepted.
+Under pressure he accepted the new appointment from Ghulam Muhammad.
 Initially, he kept the federal ministries of foreign affairs and defence until appointing a new cabinet.
-Upon taking over the government, Bogra dismissed the elected government of Fazlul Huq on 30 May 1954 and leveled charges against him on "treasonry".
-He had appointed then-Defence Secretary Iskander Mirza as the Governor, but this appointment only lasted a couple of months.
+Upon taking over the government, Bogra dismissed the elected East Bengali government of A.K.
+Fazlul Huq on 30 May 1954 for "treasonable activities."
+He appointed then-defence secretary Iskander Mirza as the Governor of East Bengal, but this appointment only lasted a couple of months.

-Prime Minister Bogra appointed a new cabinet which was known as "Ministry of Talents" which included General Ayub Khan, the Army Cdr-in-C, as the Defence Minister and Major-General (retired) Iskander Ali Mirza as Interior Minister.
+Bogra's new cabinet—known as the "Ministry of Talents"—included Commander-in-Chief of the Pakistan Army Ayub Khan as Defence Minister and Governor Iskander Ali Mirza as Interior Minister and Minister of States and Frontier Regions.

-His appointment met with great admiration in the United States with U.S. Secretary of State, John Foster Dulles, describing Pakistan as "bulwark of Freedom in Asia" and the Republican Party leader in the United States Senate, William F. Knowland, endorsing the appointment in the United States Congress.
-During the same time, U.S. President Dwight Eisenhower ordered the immediate shipment of thousand tons of wheat to Pakistan.
-Bogra was eager to strengthen military ties with the United States, however, the Americans moved cautiously to not damage their strong relations with India, instead pressuring and further dictating Prime Minister Bogra into holding direct talks to India on a series of bilateral issues.
-His tenure saw him signing multiple treaties with the United States and brought the two countries closer.